T9Air/Serial-Monitor/README.md

     python serial_monitor.py
     ```

-3. Use the graphical interface to interact with the serial monitor.
+3. Use the graphical interface to interact with the serial monitor:

-### Switching Baud Rates
+    - **Select Port:** Click on "Select Port" to choose the serial port connected to your Arduino device.
+    - **Baud Rate:** Select the desired baud rate from the dropdown menu (default is 9600).
+    - **Auto Detect Board:** Use the "Auto Detect Board" button to automatically detect the connected Arduino board.

-To switch baud rates, enter the desired baud rate in the "Baud Rate" field and click the "Set Baud Rate" button.
+    - **Set Baud Rate:** After selecting the baud rate, click "Set Baud Rate" to apply it.

-### Input to the Serial Interface

-To input to the serial interface, enter the data you want to send in the "Data" field and click the "Write to Port" button.

-### Finding and Switching Between Open Serial Ports

-To find open serial ports, click the "List Ports" button.
-To switch between open serial ports, enter the desired port in the "Port" field and click the "Open Port" button.

-### Using Arduino-CLI to Compile and Upload Arduino Code

-To compile and upload Arduino code, enter the sketch path, board, and port in the respective fields and click the "Compile and Upload" button.
-The serial monitoring will be automatically switched off during the upload process and will resume once the upload is complete.
+    - **Compile and Upload:**
+        - Enter the path to your Arduino sketch in the "Sketch" entry field.
+        - Specify the board type if not auto-detected.
+        - Click "Compile and Upload" to compile the sketch using `arduino-cli` and upload it to the Arduino board.
+    - **Serial Monitor Output:** View incoming serial data in the output text area.
+    - **Input to Serial:** Send data to the serial port using the input field.

+## Features

+- **Auto Board Detection:** Automatically detects the connected Arduino board and updates the board selection.
+- **Standard Baud Rates Dropdown:** Easily select standard baud rates from a dropdown menu.
+- **GUI Interface:** User-friendly graphical interface built with Tkinter.
+- **Compile and Upload Integration:** Compile and upload sketches directly from the interface using `arduino-cli`.

+## Prerequisites

+- Python 3.x
+- `pyserial` package
+- `arduino-cli` installed and configured in your system PATH

+## Installation

+1. Install Python 3.x if not already installed.
+2. Install the required Python packages:

+    ```sh
+    pip install pyserial
+    ```

+3. Install `arduino-cli` by following the instructions on the [official website](https://arduino.github.io/arduino-cli/installation/).